 How Many Homes Have Mice?

 Seeing a mouse or rat can be a scary surprise.
-Unfortunately, roughly 14.8 million of the approximately 124 million used housing reported seeing rodents (mice or rats) in the past 12 months.
+Unfortunately, roughly 14.8 million of the approximately 124 million who lived in housing reported seeing rodents (mice or rats) in the past 12 months.
 Another report claims they infest approximately 21 million U.S. homes each winter.

 But what about mice allergens?